 If a client needs an entire copy of our Twine product hosted in China?
 No problem, give me an hour and it’s all set up.

-A developer wants to compare MySQL vs MariaDB, Redis vs memcache?
+Does a developer want to compare MySQL vs MariaDB, Redis vs Memcache?
 No problem, give me just a few minutes.

 If you’d like to read more about our web hosting and infrastructure James’ latest blog post details the results of our 2019 modernisation program.